klarman-cell-observatory/hdst/README.md

 This is [code](./alignment) for aligning HE images to (x,y) barcode coordiantes as given by ST Pipeline ([v.1.5.1](https://github.com/SpatialTranscriptomicsResearch/st_pipeline/releases/tag/1.5.1)).

 # Segmentation
+This is [code](./segmentation) for segmenting HE nuclei.
 HE image segmentation was performed by combining Ilastik and CellProfiler.
 The labeled segmentation mask was used to assign the individual spots to the corresponding Cell ID.
 The output CSV file includes Cell IDs, X and Y position of the cells (centroid) and the corresponding spots.

 # Cell typing
 This is [code](./cell_typing) for imputing cell types onto (x,y) spatial positions based on scRNA-seq data.